Pommes De Terre Dauphinoise

 Using a French mandolin to slice the potatoes will ensure that the slices are even thickness which will allow the potatoes to be cooked evenly through and there are no raw pieces surprising anyone during the meal.

 This is what your scrumptious dish will look like with half the cream just before going into the oven.

-- Serve with your chosen meat such as ham, or sausage, or with a green salad.
+- Serve with your chosen meat such as Ham Ficelle Picarde, or Sausage.

 - It's good on its own too when you feel in the need of comfort eating, especially with a glass of wine and some crusty French bread.